jundalisay/superb/content/en/_index.md

 ---
-title: "Superphysics: Wave-based Scientific Paradigm" image : "/og/sp.jpg" heading : "A New Science Based on Metaphysics and Dialectics" sub : "All Knowledge Can Be Grouped Into Three"
+title: "Superphysics: Wave-based Scientific Paradigm" image : "/og/sp.jpg" heading : "A New Science Based on Metaphysics and Socratic Dialectics" sub : "All Knowledge Can Be Grouped Into Three"